theguega/neural-mpc/report/main.typ

 $
   "RMSE"_j = 1/N sum_(i=0)^n norm(tau_"MPC,i,j" - pi_theta (X_i)_j)^2_2
 $
- We also evaluate the percentage of predictions where the sign of each torque component matches the expert's using Direction Accuracy (DA).
+ We also evaluated the percentage of predictions where the sign of each torque component matches the expert's using Direction Accuracy (DA).
 This assesses whether the model correctly identifies the direction of joint acceleration.
 $
   "DA" = 1/(3N) sum_(i=0)^N sum_(j=1)^3 II ("sign"(tau_"MPC,i,j") = "sign"(pi_theta (X_i)_j))
 $

-Finally, we measure the proportion of variance in the expert's action that is explained by our model, using explained variance.
+Finally, we measured the proportion of variance in the expert's action that is explained by our model, using explained variance.
 It is a normalized, scale-invariant metric for comparing performance defined as follows:
 $
   "Explained Variance" = 1 - "Var"(tau_"MPC" - pi_theta(X))/"Var"(tau_"MPC")
 $

 == Online Metrics

-To assess the closed-loop performance, we deploy the trained policies in our simulation environment and evaluate them on the following criteria:
+To assess the closed-loop performance, we deployed the trained policies in our simulation environment and evaluated them on the following criteria:

 - Success Rate: The percentage of episodes where the end-effector's final position converges within a specified tolerance $epsilon$ of the target
 $